TMULL24/UWA_Project1/README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat is used to collect specific log files from the system, such as logs from NGINX, MySQL, Apache, Auditd, etc.
-- Metricbeat is used for system-level monitoring: CPU usage, memory, file system, disk IO and network IO statistics, and statistics for all process running on the system.
+- Metricbeat is used for system-level monitoring: CPU usage, memory, file system, disk IO and network IO statistics, and statistics for all processes running on the system.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: